smurphyphd/text-analysis-public-university-llm/README.md

 This ReadME file contains my Assignment #3 data.

-# Text Analysis Project - Fine-Tuned Classifer Model via LLM Encoder - Sara Murphy
+# Text Analysis Project - Fine-Tuned Classifier Models via LLM Encoder - Sara Murphy

 This GitHub contains all of the data files and documents write-ups for Sara's LLM project for Computational Text Analysis.